learn-co-students/sinatra-mvc-file-structure-v-000/README.md

 This directory holds an `environment.rb` file.
 We'll be using this file to connect up all the files in our application to the appropriate gems and to each other.

-This `environment.rb` file loads Bundler and thus all the gems in our Gemfile, as well as the `app` directory`.
+This `environment.rb` file loads Bundler and thus all the gems in our Gemfile, as well as the `app` directory.

 ### `public` directory